isomerpages/scamshield/pages/faq.md

 ### Who built this app?

-The app is a collaboration between the National Crime Prevention Council, and the Open Government Products (OGP) team at the Government Technology Agency of Singapore (GovTech).
+The app is a collaboration between the National Crime Prevention Council, and the Open Government Products (OGP) team, Government Technology Agency of Singapore (GovTech).
 We also work closely with the Singapore Police Force.

 ### Once installed, can hackers hack into my phone if the app is compromised?